 In the fall of 2012, I went out dancing at a block party at Mirabar in Providence, RI.
 I bumped into another sister, Angela Perry, who just so happened to be a bassist.
 Angela admitted she was rusty, but since nobody was in a hurry, we didn’t care.
 And again, the chemistry was there.
 Angela got along beautifully with Christina, and I, like transbirds of a feather.

 Over the next few months, Angela and I jammed away on bass and guitar respectively as she learned our set list and we were delighted to find out that Angela was also a tekkie extreme, who came up with the idea of doing live webcasts!
 The Volt began webcasting our rehearsals and gigs live, which we are continuing to do at http://www.ustream.tv/user/jjatv.

 At our 3rd Birthday Bash at The Fatt Squirrel in Providence, RI, The Volt was blessed to be joined by Jacqui Madrigal on drums .
 We had been jamming with her at parties, and Jacqui fit in nicely with our rocking style.
 Having a live drummer was something we got used to quickly, as the energy rocked!

 We now have a very fluid band.
-Jodi the rocker is a libra.
+Jodi the rocker and Jessica the rookie are libras.
 Angela the glam gal and Emily the hippechick are aquarians.
-Christina the punkster and Jacqui the nerd are pisces.
-Three air signs, two water signs.
+Christina the punkster and Jacqui the engineer are pisces, and Sandy is a gemini.
+Five air signs, two water signs.
 Fluid hurricane potential with lightning.
-Put the five together, you have Jodi Jolt and The Volt.
+Put the seven together, you have Jodi Jolt and The Volt.

 Rock on, sisters!